josh-works/josh-works.github.io/_posts/2022-09-28-i-am-an-immature-author.md

 > Josh, this [written piece] is crap.

-I wrote [Write It Now](https://josh.works/write-it-now) for just this eventuality.
+I wrote [Write it now]({{ site.baseurl  }}{% link _posts/2021-10-05-write-it-now.md %}) for just this eventuality.
 Some of my writing is driven by moods, and timing, and the more I can manage the moods, and reduce the time it takes me to publish something, the better.

 I also shared [Type Publish Done](https://josh.works/type-publish-done), to capture how I want my writing to be evaluated.